Common Computer Questions

 How should I get my computer ready for move-in?

 A valid antivirus is the key.
 Many new computers come with a limited trial that expires 60 – 90 days after purchase of the computer.
-Make sure the subscription continues or remove the trial software and install any of the antivirus programs that we recommend, many free.
-You can find all the information on our website.
+Make sure the subscription continues or remove the trial software and install free antivirus software.

 Microsoft Office is also highly recommended.
 This will be used by your student to complete coursework.